-Our logical processor architecture, illustrated in Fig. 1a, is split into three zones (see also Extended Data Fig. 1).
-The storage zone is used for dense qubit storage, free from entangling-gate errors and featuring long coherence times.
-The entangling zone is used for parallel logical qubit encoding, stabilizer measurements and logical gate operations.
+Our logical processor architecture, illustrated in Fig. 1a, is segmented into three zones (see also ED Fig. 1).
+The storage zone is used for dense qubit storage, free from entangling gate errors and featuring long coherence times.
+The entangling zone is used for parallel logical qubit encoding, stabilizer measurements, and logical gate operations.
 Finally, the readout zone enables mid-circuit readout of desired logical or physical qubits, without disturbing the coherence of the computation qubits still in operation.
-This architecture is implemented using arrays of individual 87Rb atoms trapped in optical tweezers, which can be dynamically reconfigured in the middle of the computation while preserving qubit coherence.
+This architecture is implemented using arrays of individual 87Rb atoms trapped in optical tweezers, which can be dynamically reconfigured in the middle of the computation while preserving qubit coherence [7, 9].

-Our experiments make use of the apparatus described previously in refs.
-7,8,30, with key upgrades enabling universal digital operation.
-Physical qubits are encoded in clock states within the ground-state hyperfine manifold $(T_2 > 1s (ref.
-7))$ and stored in optical tweezer arrays created by a spatial light modulator (SLM).
-We use systems of up to 280 atomic qubits, combining high-fidelity two-qubit gates8, enabled by fast excitation into atomic Rydberg states interacting through robust Rydberg blockade, with arbitrary connectivity enabled by atom transport by means of 2D acousto-optic deflectors (AODs)7.
-Central to our approach of scalable control, AODs10-15,31,33 use frequency multiplexing to take in just two voltage waveforms (one for each axis) to create large, dynamically programmable grids of light.
-Fully programmable local single-qubit rotations are realized through qubit-specific, parallel Raman excitation through an additional 2D AOD (ref.
-34) (Fig. 1b) and Extended Data Fig. 2).
-Mid-circuit readout is enabled by moving selected gubits about 100 μm away to a readout zone and illuminating with a focused imaging beam, resulting in high-fidelity imaging, as well as negligible decoherence on stored qubits (Fig. 1c and Extended Data Fig. 3).
-The mid-circuit10-15 image is collected with a CMOS camera and sent to a field-programmable gate array (FPGA) for real-time decoding and feedforward.
+Our experiments make use of the apparatus described previously in Refs.
+[7, 8, 30], with key upgrades enabling universal digital operation.
+Physical qubits are encoded in clock states within the ground-state hyperfine manifold $(T_2 > 1s [7])$, and stored in optical tweezer arrays created by a spatial light modulator (SLM) [30, 31].
+We utilize systems of up to 280 atomic qubits, combining high-fidelity two-qubit gates [8], enabled by fast excitation into atomic Rydberg states interacting through robust Rydberg blockade [32], with arbitrary connectivity enabled by atom transport via 2D acousto-optic deflectors (AODs) [7].
+Central to our approach of scalable control, AODs [10-15, 31, 33] use frequency multiplexing to take in just two voltage waveforms (one for each axis) to create large, dynamically programmable grids of light.
+Fully programmable local single-qubit rotations are realized via qubit-specific, parallel Raman excitation through an additional 2D AOD (Fig. 1b, ED Fig. 2) [34].
+Mid-circuit readout is enabled by moving selected qubits $\sim 100~\mu m$ away to a readout zone and illuminating with a focused imaging beam [7, 35], resulting in high-fidelity imaging as well as negligible decoherence on stored qubits (Fig. 1c, ED Fig. 3).
+The mid-circuit [10-15] image is collected with a CMOS camera and sent to an FPGA for real-time decoding and feedforward.

 The central aspect of our logical processor is the control of individual logical qubits as the fundamental units, instead of individual physical qubits.
-To this end, we observe that, during most error-corrected operations, the physical qubits of a logical block are supposed to realize the same operation, and this instruction can be delivered in parallel with only a few control lines.
+To this end, we observe that during a vast majority of error-corrected operations, the physical qubits of a logical block are supposed to realize the same operation, and this instruction can be delivered in parallel with only a few control lines.
 This approach naturally multiplexes with optical techniques.
-For example, to realize a logical single-qubit gate, we use the Raman 2D AOD (Fig. 1b) to create a grid of light beams and simultaneously illuminate the physical qubits of the logical block with the same instruction.
-Such a gate is transversal, meaning that operations act on physical qubits of the code block independently.
-This transversal property further implies that the gate is inherently fault-tolerant, meaning that errors cannot spread within the code block (see Methods), thereby preventing a physical error from spreading into a logical fault.
-Crucially, a similar approach can realize logical entangling gates.
-Specifically, we use the grids generated by our moving 2D AOD to pick up two logical qubits, interlace them in the entangling
+For example, to realize a logical single-qubit gate [2], we use the Raman 2D AOD (Fig. 1b) to create a grid of light beams and simultaneously illuminate the physical qubits of the logical block with the same instruction.
+Such a gate is transversal [2], meaning that operations act on physical qubits of the code block independently.
+This transversal property further implies the gate is inherently fault-tolerant [2], meaning that errors cannot spread within the code block (see Methods), thereby preventing a physical error from spreading into a logical fault.
+Crucially, a similar approach can realize logical entangling gates [2, 4].
+Specifically, we use the grids generated by our moving 2D AOD to pick up two logical qubits, interlace them in the entangling zone, and then pulse our single global Rydberg excitation laser to realize a physical entangling gate on each twin pair of the blocks (Figs. 1a,2a).
+This process realizes a high-fidelity, fault-tolerant transversal CNOT in a single parallel step.